Gabriella439/nixos-in-production/manuscript/Terraform.md

 Throughout this book I'll take care to minimize your expenditures by showing how you to develop and test locally as much as possible.
 {/blurb}

-In the spirit of Infrastructure as Code, we'll be using `terraform` to declaratively provision AWS resources, but before doing so we need to generate AWS access keys for programmatic access.
+In the spirit of Infrastructure as Code, we'll be using Terraform to declaratively provision AWS resources, but before doing so we need to generate AWS access keys for programmatic access.

 ## Configuring your access keys